 - It is reasonably possible the reinsurer may realize a significant loss from the transaction.

-In order for transfer of risk to exist, Dolby must be indemnified by Freedom against loss or liability related to insurance risk.
+Application: In order for transfer of risk to exist, Dolby must be indemnified by Freedom against loss or liability related to insurance risk.
 Let’s apply both points above to the facts presented.

 Point 1: The treaty meets this point of the guidance as policies covered are short tail and reimbursements from Freedom to Dolby are submitted within 10 days of reporting to Freedom.
 The facts presented do not indicate delay in the timing of payments, and amounts may vary depending on the turnout of the month.

 Point 2: There must be a reasonable possibility of significant loss for Freedom for risk transfer to exist.
 Let’s assume after Dolby’s actuary applied the 10/10 Rule, results indicated a less than 10% chance for Freedom to sustain at least a 10% loss.
 (On the contrary, if the opposite were true, no further analysis would be necessary as risk transfer would exist).
 SSAP 62R, paragraph 16 is the exception to this rule.
 If Freedom is not exposed to a reasonable possibility of significant loss, Dolby can be considered indemnified against loss or liability related to insurance risk if substantially all of the insurance risk related to the reinsurance portion of the underlying insurance agreement has been assumed by Freedom (the “substantially all” exception).
 In other words, if Freedom’s exposure to loss is essentially the same as Dolby’s, then risk transfer exists.

 To better illustrate the substantially all exception, let’s assume each party has the same loss experience, incorporate the terms of the treaty to each loss experience to arrive at a combined loss ratio, and then evaluate whether Freedom’s exposure to loss is essentially the same as Dolby’s.